bneyedli/hostpoller/README.md

   -h, --help            show this help message and exit --target TARGET       Host or ip to target and path, default: https://127.0.0.1/ --monitor-period MONITOR_PERIOD
-                        Time in seconds to monitor given host, default: 10 --polling-frequency POLLING_FREQUENCY
+                        Time in seconds to monitor host, 0 will run forever default: 10 --polling-frequency POLLING_FREQUENCY
                         Time in seconds to poll given host over specified period, default: 1 --request-timeout REQUEST_TIMEOUT